shoudto/BeatBox-App/README.md

 # BeatBox-App
-Need to provide info

-See project BeatBox App
+I have created a BeatBox App using Javascript, HTML, and CSS.

 ## Installation